Codronix/PHP-Reference/README.md

 # PHP-Reference
-- A simple system showing to use php with SQL Database
+- A simple system showing how to use php with SQL Database